Skip to main content

 language = "rust"

-Variables can be used anywhere in the DOT file with $name syntax:
+Inputs can be used anywhere in the Graphviz file with {{ inputs.name }} syntax:

 c-i.fabro